explosion/spaCy/website/docs/usage/linguistic-features.md

 print("After:", [token.text for token in doc])
 ```

+If an attribute in the `attrs` is a context-dependent token attribute, it will
+be applied to the underlying [`Token`](/api/token).
+For example `LEMMA`, `POS`
+or `DEP` only apply to a word in context, so they're token attributes.
+If an
+attribute is a context-independent lexical attribute, it will be applied to the
+underlying [`Lexeme`](/api/lexeme), the entry in the vocabulary.
+For example,
+`LOWER` or `IS_STOP` apply to all words of the same spelling, regardless of the
+context.

 <Infobox title="Tip: merging entities and noun phrases">

 If you need to merge named entities or noun chunks, check out the built-in